carloshfoliveira/project-switcher/README.md

 ## TODO

-* Add option in package settings to switch between opening in same/another window;
 * Use `ctrl-;` whether users' keyboard have `ç` or not.
 * Make it work with multiple folders in project